yongenportkey/nus-workshop-2024-microsite/docs/3. smart-contract/deployment/deploy-contract.md

 If you haven't don't have test tokens on your account, you may go to https://testnet-faucet.aelf.io/ to get some free test tokens.

-Here is how to tranfer test tokens to side chain:
+Here is how to transfer test tokens to side chain:
 ![](/img/extension_sidechain.gif)

 3. Submit a proposal